oddz/dh150-audrey/assignment4/README.md

 ## Reflection

 This activity was fun to conduct!
 It felt more like a genuine conversation than anything else, since it asked for the user's personal opinions and habits, as opposed to asking about their opinion on an application.
 However, since it was so conversation-like, it was easy to get off track.
 I found myself asking questions that weren't necessarily listed on the script, just to delve deeper into the participant's thought process.
 It took conscious effort to steer back to the original question.
 In addition, my participant's responses often answered multiple questions, so I had to jump abruptly to the next section several times.
-One thing that surprised me was that that she mentioned - unprompted - the app that I analyzed for assignmnent one's heuristic evaluation!
-She mentioned that she did not like it, and ended up pointing out several flaws with the product that matched up with some of the faults that I initially listed.
+One thing that surprised me was that she mentioned - unprompted - the app that I analyzed for assignmnent one's heuristic evaluation!
+She mentioned that she did not like it, and ended up pointing out several flaws with the product that matched up with some of the faults that I agreed with, and had initially listed.
 It was an interesting & insightful coincidence.
 Next time, I will be sure to map out questions for every scenario, to ensure that I don't stray off track from the main topic.
-I will also be sure to make more of an effort to foster natural conversation with the participant.
+I will also be sure to make more of an effort to foster natural conversation with the participant when steering back to the questions.